Welcome to the Conservation Center

-Our program's specially designed facilities in the Stephen Chan House provide modern and flexible laboratory, library, and classroom spaces that were purpose-built for conservation training.
-Located on East 78th Street in Manhattan, diagonally across from the Institute of Fine Arts' James B. Duke House, the Center enjoys ready access to the Institute's art historical resources as well as the extraordinary collections of New York City, including The Metropolitan Museum of Art, MoMA, the Whitney Museum, the Guggenheim Museum, the American Museum of Natural History, and nearby galleries, private collections, auction houses, and historic properties.
-Our location in the art capital of the world also makes it easy to draw upon the many conservators and conservation scientists in the area.
-On average, we have over forty visiting conservation professionals per year, creating a dynamic atmosphere in which to learn the three fundamentals of our program -- art history, conservation practice, and conservation science.
+Our specially designed facilities in the Stephen Chan House provide flexible laboratory, library, and classroom spaces that were purpose-built for conservation training.
+Located on East 78th Street in Manhattan, diagonally across from the Institute of Fine Arts' James B. Duke House, the Center enjoys ready access to the Institute's art historical resources, as well as the extraordinary collections of New York City, including The Metropolitan Museum of Art, MoMA, the Whitney Museum, the Guggenheim Museum, the American Museum of Natural History, the Brooklyn Museum of Art, and nearby galleries, private collections, auction houses, historic properties, and private conservation studios.
+Our location in one of the art capitals of the world also makes it easy to draw upon the many conservators and conservation scientists in the area.
+On average, we have over forty visiting conservation professionals per year, creating a dynamic atmosphere in which to learn the three fundamentals of our program—art history, conservation practice, and conservation science.

 Enjoy the website and I hope to meet you in New York!